SomebodyToLove1337/hackTheCalendar/README.md

       "AzureClientSecret" :  "YOUR-CLIENT-SECRET"
       },
       "UserConf": {
-        "MailSubject": "Holiday",
+        "MailSubject": "Vacation",
         "UserID": "yourmail@company.com",
-        "ExternalMessage": "Greeting Thank you for your email.
-Im out of the office for the holidays from {outOfOfficeStart} until {outOfOfficeEnd}.
-Ill reply to your email as soon as I can upon my return.", "InternalMessage": "Hello Colleague, im at Holidays till {outOfOfficeEnd}" }
+        "ExternalMessage": "Greetings!
+Thank you for your email.
+Im out of the office from [start] until [end].
+Ill reply to your email as soon as I can upon my return.", "InternalMessage": "Hello colleagues, im out of the office till [end]."
+      }
   }
   ```